 Triodos Bank and Triodos Investment Management have more than 25 years’ experience in investment products that deliver social and sustainable environmental and economic change.
 As a result of this work Triodos Investment Management has become globally recognised as a front-runner in impact investing.

-- increasing the quality and sustainability of the built environment through the management of a portfolio of sustainable buildings amounting to more than 114,000m2 for office and other commercial space (2017: 77,000m2), that emit almost 33% less CO2 than the average for buildings;
+- increasing the quality and sustainability of the built environment through the management of a portfolio of sustainable buildings and renovation projects amounting to more than 54,000m2 for office and other commercial space (2018: 114,000m2), that emit almost 33% less CO2 than the average for buildings;

-- providing finance to 103 emerging and well-established financial institutions working for inclusive finance in Latin America, Asia and Africa.
-These institutions reached approximately 19.2 million customers borrowing for a better quality of life (2017: 20.3 million).
-Approximately 11.1 million people living on low incomes use savings services offered by these institutions (2017: 15.1 million).
+- providing finance to 109 emerging and well-established financial institutions working for inclusive finance in Latin America, Asia, Eastern Europe and Africa.
+These institutions reached approximately 19.1 million customers borrowing for a better quality of life (2018: 19.2 million).
+Approximately 19.2 million people living on low incomes use savings services offered by these institutions (2018: 11.1 million).